aroberge/friendly-traceback-docs/docs/html/_sources/multiple_tracebacks.rst.txt

 ``friendly_tb``, ``python_tb``, ``debug_tb``.
-Of these three, ``python_tb`` is designed to reproduce fairly accurately what would be seen if a program would be run without friendly-traceback.
+Of these three, ``python_tb`` is designed to reproduce fairly accurately what would be seen if a program would be run without friendly.
 In a few cases, it will have some minor differences compared with a normal Python traceback.

 In this section, I compare these three tracebacks with the normal